WKGL-FM

-WKGL-FM (96.7 MHz "96.7 The Eagle") is a radio station serving the Rockford, Illinois, area with a classic rock format.
+WKGL-FM (96.7 MHz "96.7 The Eagle") is a radio station licensed to Loves Park, Illinois, serving the Rockford, Illinois area with a classic rock format.
 It is under ownership of Townsquare Media.
 Prior to being WKGL-FM, the station had an oldies format as WKMQ-FM and a country format as WLUV-FM.

 On August 30, 2013, a deal was announced in which Townsquare would acquire 53 Cumulus Media stations, including WKGL-FM, for $238 million.
 The deal was part of Cumulus' acquisition of Dial Global; Townsquare and Dial Global were both controlled by Oaktree Capital Management.
 The sale to Townsquare was completed on November 14, 2013.